cloudflare/cloudflare-docs/content/dns/manage-dns-records/reference/wildcard-dns-records.md

 # Wildcard DNS records

-Normal DNS records map a domain name to one or multiple IP addresses or another resources associated with that domain name (a one-to-many mapping).
+Normal DNS records map a domain name to one or multiple IP addresses or other associated resources to a specific domain name (a one-to-many mapping).

-Wildcard DNS records allow you to have a many-to-one mapping, for example if you had hundreds or thousands of subdomains you wanted to point to the same resource.
+Wildcard DNS records allow you to have a many-to-many mapping, for example if you had hundreds or thousands of subdomains you wanted to point to the same resources.
 Wildcard records are used as the response for all subdomains that are not specifically covered by another DNS record.

 Within Cloudflare, wildcard DNS records can be either [proxied](/dns/manage-dns-records/reference/proxied-dns-records/) or DNS-only.